Kuroneko

-Kuroneko (藪の中の黒猫, Yabu no Naka no Kuroneko) is a 1968 Japanese historical drama horror film directed by Kaneto Shindō, and an adaptation of a supernatural folktale.
-Set during a civil war in feudal Japan, (Note: Kuroneko takes place during either the Heian period (794–1185) or the Sengoku period (1467–1615).) the film's plot concerns the vengeful spirits, or onryō, of a woman and her daughter-in-law, who died at the hands of a band of samurai.
+Kuroneko (藪の中の黒猫, Yabu no Naka no Kuroneko) is a 1968 Japanese jidaigeki horror film directed by Kaneto Shindō, and an adaptation of a supernatural folktale.
+Set during a civil war in feudal Japan, (Note: Kuroneko takes place during either the Heian period (794–1185) or the Sengoku period (1467–1615).) the film's plot concerns the vengeful spirits, or onryō, of a woman and her daughter-in-law, who are raped and murdered by a band of samurai.
 It stars Kichiemon Nakamura, Nobuko Otowa, and Kiwako Taichi.

 Kuroneko was shot in black-and-white and in TohoScope format, and distributed by Toho.
 It was not dubbed in English, but was released with subtitles in the United States in 1968.